These are the Best Thunderbolt 4 laptops for 2022

 Some users may find the old-school design of the ThinkPad X1 Carbon a bit boring, but it’s a perfect fit for business environments.
 Plus, it’s modern where it matters — it starts at just 2.49lbs in weight and measures 14.9mm in thickness, so it’s easy to carry anywhere.

 To get the full spectrum of configurations, you’ll need to check out Lenovo’s website, but you can also buy the ThinkPad X1 Carbon below.
+You may also want to hold out for the ThinkPad X1 Carbon Gen 10, which is planned to launch in March.

 Best laptop for creators: Surface Laptop Studio